elskater98/tanks-game/reports/PACKAGE3.md

 ### Task 2.
 Represent the characters as tanks

-Regarding the tanks, we decided to make it though our own way.
+Regarding the tanks, we decided to make it through our own way.
-So we build, them based on two orthogonal polygons, the first, which is the biggets, representing the base.
+So we build, them based on two orthogonal polygons, the first, which is the biggest, representing the base.
-And the second, the canyon which remarks the tank direction.
+And the second, the turret, which remarks the tank direction by the canyon.

-We expect to complete a better drawing if we finally get time left.
+Moreover, we implemented the turning moving adding direction/orientation variables to the characters, and a new state *ROTATE*.
+The one enables integrating the movement of rotation.

 ### Task 3.
 Print text to the screen